AwokeKnowing/DynamicCssVars/README.md

 # DynamicCssVars
 Dynamically create and modify css variables.
 Make the variables scoped to the specified element.
 Use the variables in your css.

+### calm down, it's for special cases ;)
+Normally you'd just toggle a few classes with CSS variables to change the values of the variables.
+This class is needed only when you need to modify the values, such as when a margin value is calculated in js and needs to be applied in css, or when a color comes dynamically in js and will likely change later, or an image name is specified in code.
+If your vars don't need to change to abritrary values throughout the program execution, you should just create a stylesheet and insert it, or make several values and use css classes to toggle them.

 ## example

 ```js